When will the next Prime Minister be announced? How will the PM be chosen and will Truss win?

 What’s next for the new Prime Minister?

-After the new Tory leader is announced at the Westminster ceremony on Monday they will likely deliver a short acceptance speech which will be televised before addressing the Tories separately in Parliament.
+After the new Tory leader is announced at Westminster today they will likely deliver a short acceptance speech (without accepting questions) which will be televised before addressing the Tories separately in Parliament.

 The new Prime Minister will be invited to meet the Queen after Boris Johnson resigns, who will formally request they form a Government.